munna-w3/Routine/README.md

-### Summery
+## Summery
-The Quran daily, sleep for 7+ hours , if needed take a nap for about 1+ hours after launch.
+ #### The Quran daily, sleep for 7+ hours , if needed take a nap for about 1+ hours after launch.
 Eat && drink halal and the best foods you can find, do some regular exercises, keep yourself clean , be/try to be pure , and most important **Study and work recklessly**

+&nbsp;
 ## For A Happy Life
  - ***Saulat***
  - ***Quran***